 Click the link to Download and Install Simulink Support Package for Raspberry Pi.

-Sense HAT Auto-rotate example shows usage of the Accelerometer on the Raspberry Pi Sense HAT.
+Auto-rotate an image displayed on Sense HAT LED matrix (Simulink Support Package for Raspberry Pi Hardware) example shows usage of the Accelerometer on the Raspberry Pi Sense HAT.
 The acceleration data is used to auto-rotate an image displayed on the LED matrix of Sense HAT.